Course Number and Title: EDT 252 Engineering Design III

-- Synthesize drafting standards and techniques to develop and document design information for complex mechanical components drawn to American National Standards Institute (ANSI) and/or other applicable industry standards and conventions.
+- Apply drafting standards and techniques to develop and document design information for complex mechanical components drawn to American National Standards Institute (ANSI) and/or other applicable industry standards and conventions.

 - Use the design constraints process to develop and generate computer-aided design (CAD) based working drawings from design guidelines.

-- Generate a complete and accurate engineering title block.
+- Create a complete and accurate engineering title block.

-- Correctly identify, draw, and interpret common weld symbols and explain their implications relative to weld fabrication.
+- Correctly identify, illustrate, and interpret common weld symbols and explain their implications relative to weld fabrication.